davemo/lineman-bootstrap-boilerplate/README.md

 1. npm install (if you haven't already)
 2. lineman spec (runs in phantom if you have it, and chrome)

+# Upgrading

+If you are upgrading the installation of lineman from an older version you will need to `rm -rf node_modules` in the directory you cloned lineman-bootstrap-boilerplate to and then reinstall the node dependencies with `npm install`

 # Notes